lattice/quda/doc/eigentracker-step-scale-evolution.md

 predictor-corrector item remains open for when pool fidelity between anchors matters.

-## Known issue: HMC MG setup-refresh path (2026-08-11)
+## RESOLVED: HMC MG setup-refresh failure = stale sloppy-gauge ghost zones (2026-08-11)

---hmc-mg-setup-interval N triggers an MG re-setup during the run that fails coarse-operator verification (L2 deviation ~0.4 vs 2e-3) on the evolved gauge, aborting the run; the initial setup on the same fields verifies fine.
-Mitigation: refresh disabled; seeded rung starts keep the setup field close to the running field so stale-setup drift is small.
-Upstream: debug the re-setup path (stale vector reuse vs full regeneration) before long single-setup productions at light mass.
+--hmc-mg-setup-interval N triggered an MG re-setup that failed coarse-operator verification (L2 deviation ~0.4 vs 2e-3) on the evolved gauge while the initial setup on the same fields verified fine.

+Root cause (established by controlled bisection, all inputs hash-verified): the Wilson-type dslash reads gauge ghost pads even on a single GPU (no_comms_fill — "dslash kernels presently require this"), and hmcRefreshResidentGaugeState's in-place gaugeSloppy->copy(precise) does not reliably refresh the destination's ghost zone.
+After a trajectory of in-place evolution the sloppy family's ghost links are stale by O(1) relative to the bulk, so the boundary-corrupted sloppy operator gaps out the near-null modes; the 20-iteration null-vector polish then converges to machine zero (solutions ~1e-11 vs healthy ~1e-5), post-orthonormalization normalises that noise into garbage null vectors, and D_c = P^dag D P fails at 0.38.
+Evidence chain: deviation scales with tau (passes at tau=1e-3); sloppy BULK bit-identical to a fresh copy of precise (element diff 0.0) yet in-place recopy does not fix while family reallocation does; B[0]/cloverSloppy/gaugePrecondition hashes identical between failing and passing runs; a bare gaugeSloppy->exchangeGhost() with no reallocation fixes verification completely.

+Fix: hmcRefreshResidentGaugeState now calls exchangeGhost() on each distinct sloppy-family gauge after its in-place copy (and now also covers gaugeRefinement/gaugeEigensolver, which were previously never refreshed at all).
+Side benefit: the stale ghosts also made every mixed-precision inner solve inconsistent with the outer operator at the boundary throughout MD — the likely cause of the reliable-update stagnation (~1e-7 CG stalls) observed earlier in the campaign.
+--hmc-mg-setup-interval is safe to enable again.